zannen/docker-storjshare-cli/README.md

 ## Tunneling / port forwarding ##

-If your storj Docker container runs behind a firewall and the `RPCPORT` port is not forwarded via a "Port forwarding", tunnelung is required in order for the clients to connect to your storj Docker container.
-If you have configured a port forwarding, set `TUNNELING_REQUIRED` to `FALSE` to no tunneling will be activated and the traffic from the clients will be directly routed to your storj instance.
+If your Storj Docker container runs behind a firewall and the `RPCPORT` port is not forwarded via a "Port forwarding", tunnelung is required in order for the clients to connect to your Storj Docker container.
+If you have configured a port forwarding, set `TUNNELING_REQUIRED` to `FALSE` so no tunneling will be activated and the traffic from the clients will be directly routed to your Storj instance.

 ## StorjStat / StorjMonitor support ##